 - And there’s more – because of the many possible combinations it is impossible to cover all the options in a review like this.
 As a start though I suggest you look at the video I have posted below to give you some idea of the powerful features of the Intuos Pro and the benefits you will gain from using one.

-Here’s a brief introduction to the Wacom Intuos Pro – if you like this then watch the second video to see even more amazing features available on the Intuos Pen and Pad and the benefits of using them.
+This second video shows some even more amazing features available on the Intuos Pen and Pad and the benefits of using them.

 Check today’s prices on Amazon